Russia proposes nationalising foreign-owned factories that shut operations | Law-Order

 "This is an extreme measure, but we will not tolerate being stabbed in the back, and we will protect our people.
 This is a real war, not against Russia as a whole, but against our citizens," he said.
 "We will take tough retaliatory measures, acting in accordance with the laws of war," Turchak said.

+Paulig Chief Executive told Reuters in an email that this would not change its plans to withdraw from Russia.
 Fazer and Valio did not wish to comment when contacted by Reuters.
-Paulig did not respond.
 Fazer, which makes chocolate, bread and pastries, has three bakeries in St Petersburg and one in Moscow, employing around 2,300 people.

 Valio has one cheese factory and employs 400 people in Russia, and Paulig has a coffee roastery and employs 200 people in the country.
 Last week, non-NATO member Finland, which shares a border with Russia, agreed to strengthen security ties with the United States as it nervously watches Russia's invasion of Ukraine.